A 1031 exchange is a swap of one investment property or parcel of land for another that allows capital gains taxes to be deferred.

 Agricultural land is typically eligible; however, there are few caveats.

 - If your primary home is on the property, it is not eligible.

 - Your personal property, including farm equipment, livestock and machinery cannot be included.

 Still, a 1031 exchange can still help you avoid paying capital gains taxes on the sale of your farmland.

 If you’ve owned your property for a long period of time, selling it can result in a huge tax liability upon the sale.

 Don’t let years of hard work be wasted in paying unnecessary taxes!

-7. What do you do with the proceeds?
+7. What do you do with the proceeds from agricultural property?

-Upon the sale of the land, most sellers are looking to turn their proceeds into monthly cash flow, but don’t know where to start.
+Most sellers are looking to swap their agricultural land for that produces a monthly cash flow, but don’t know where to start.